Chart Color Schemes

 Kalgoorlie features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households comprise 58.4% of all households, including 25.8% couples with children, 23.8% couples without children, and 8.2% single parent families.
+Family households account for 58.4% of all households, including 25.8% couples with children, 23.8% couples without children, and 8.2% single parent families.
 Non-family households constitute the remaining 41.6%, with lone person households at 35.8% and group households comprising 4.9%.
-The median household size is 2.3 people, which is smaller than the Rest of WA average of 2.5.
+The median household size is 2.3 people, smaller than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households